clover/codelab-remote-pay-cloud/README.md

 };
 ```

-**Important:** When testing signature behavior, please use a magnetic stripe card (provided with the Clover Dev Kit).
+**Important:** When testing signature behavior, use the magnetic stripe test card provided with the Clover DevKit.

 Refresh the web page, reconnect to the Clover device, initiate another Sale, and accept the signature.
 You have now completed your first `remote-pay-cloud` Sale! 🎉

 But don't ship this code to production just yet.
-Start *another* Sale, proceed through the transaction lifecycle using the **same card** that you just used, and you will be presented with this screen, again becoming "stuck".
-Four-finger exit from Cloud Pay Display, and let's discuss how to proceed.
+Start *another* Sale, proceed through the transaction lifecycle using the **same card** that you just used, and the device displays the same "stuck" verification screen.
+Exit Cloud Pay Display using a four-finger tap.

 ![](public/assets/images/verifyingPayment.png)

 ### Working with Challenges

-By using the same payment card twice in quick succession, we have triggered a `DUPLICATE_CHALLENGE`, which we'll need to resolve in the `CloverConnectorListener#onConfirmPaymentRequest` callback.
-You can read more about working with Challenges [here](https://docs.clover.com/build/working-with-challenges/).
-Let's render all possible challenges and give the merchant the option to approve or reject the payment.
+A `DUPLICATE_CHALLENGE` is triggered by using the same payment card twice in quick succession.
+This challenges needs to be handled in the `CloverConnectorListener#onConfirmPaymentRequest` callback.
+You can read more about working with challenges [here](https://docs.clover.com/build/working-with-challenges/).
+This sample renders all possible challenges and gives the merchant the option to approve or reject the payment.

 If we're resolving the last `Challenge` in the array, we want a merchant input of 'OK' to actually accept the `Payment`.